MotusWTS/motusServer/inst/doc/status_api.md

       - id: integer array of param override IDs

-   delete the parameter overrides whose IDs are in `id`, returning a boolean array of the same length indicating which IDs were deleted.
+   delete the parameter overrides whose IDs are in `id`, returning a boolean array of the same length indicating which IDs are now **not** in the database (i.e. were deleted or were already not present).

 ### add_param_override ###